Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Ten - ten times.

-Officer's Diploma - a certificate of honor for an officer's rank.
+An officer's diploma is a certificate of merit for an officer's rank.

-Bottom - disease internal organs, bone aches, hernia.
+DNA - diseases internal organs, aching bones, hernia.

 Today - now, now, today.